 Type of Strategy: Innovative and integrated pre-K-12 learning environments. \ If you choose this, complete the Integrated Learning Environments section below.

-Integrated Learning Environments (Minn.
-Stat. § 124D.861, subd.
-1 (c)).
-If you chose Innovative and integrated pre-K through grade 12 learning environments as the strategy type above, your narrative description should describe how the different aspects of integrated learning environments listed below are part of that strategy:
+through grade 12 learning environments as the strategy type above, your narrative description should describe how the different aspects of integrated learning environments listed below are part of that strategy: